ONLYOFFICE/document-server-integration/web/documentserver-example/ruby/README.md

     bundle install
     ```

-5. Edit the *application.rb* configuration file.
+5. Edit the *config/application.rb* configuration file.
 Specify the name of your local server with the ONLYOFFICE Document Server installed.

     ```
     nano config/application.rb